uclchem/UCLCHEM/README.md

 If you want to build an executable from the Fortran source, head to `src/fortran_src` and run `make`.
 You can then run the executable with `./uclchem CLOUD input_file.inp` where there examples of input files in the `examples/` directory.
 We do not suggest users use the code this way unt

 ### Prerequisites
-To build UCLCHEM, you'll need gfortran, make and python 3.9+.
+To build UCLCHEM, you'll need gfortran, make and python 3.11+.
+On MacOS, make sure to have xcode installed.

-To run the python module, you'll need the python modules listed in `requirements.txt`

 **************************************************************